St Just-in-Roseland to St Mawes circular walk

 There is evidence as far back as 8700 BC of Stone Age hunter-gatherers harvesting oysters.
 At Tintagel castle, oyster shells were found in a refuse tip from the "Dark Ages" (Celtic Early Mediaeval period in Cornwall) which have been dated to around the 6th Century.
 Following the Norman Conquest of 1066, oyster beds were valuable enough to be recorded in the Domesday survey.

-11. Go through the gate and follow along the right hedge, passing a gate on the right (leading to a beach) to a kissing gate in the far hedge.
+11. Go through the gate and follow along the right hedge, passing a gate on the right (leading to a beach) to a gateway in the far hedge.

 There are nice views across the river from this field.
 The point opposite is Penarrow Point, where the Restronguet Sailing Club are now based.